Curriculum: Year Three

 The objectives of the clerkship are to develop proficiency in approaching the diagnosis and therapy of serious medical illness, to foster an appreciation of disease as the expression of deranged physiology, to inculcate habits of critical inquiry and self-education, and to enhance an appreciation of the physician’s responsibility to the patient.

 A comprehensive and intensive neurology clerkship has been designed to offer instruction in the diagnosis and management of neurologically ill patients.
-The students participate actively in the evaluation and care of patients on neurology services at Parkland Memorial Hospital, Dallas Veterans Affairs Medical Center, and Children’s Medical Center.
+The students participate actively in the evaluation and care of patients on neurology services at Parkland, VA Medical Center, and Children’s Medical Center.
 Clinical conferences, tutorial seminars, and didactic teaching sessions are important parts of the clerkship.
 The clerkship prepares the student to evaluate neurological disease and to apply knowledge of anatomy, physiology, and pathology to the formulation of an appropriate differential diagnosis.

 Obstetrics and Gynecology